 There are a couple of states that can replete the NAD+ pool.
 Both fasting and the ketogenic diet increase the NAD+/NADH ratio.
 In the hypothalamus, this has the added benefit of reducing inflammation, which attracts CD38 expressing cells to the area.
 In fact, the ketogenic diet decreases inflammation in the hypothalamus via a mechanism that requires an increased NAD+/NADH ratio(8).

 Supplementing nicotinamide riboside has also been shown to increase cellular NAD+ levels in humans(9).
 I’ll be quick to point out that I don’t believe simply supplementing with nicotinamide riboside is an effective strategy for mimicking fasting or the ketogenic diet.
 Fasting does a lot more than change the NAD+/NADH ratio and also has an impact on other longevity pathways that don’t directly involve NAD+.
-Having said that, if you’re over 40, I’d be supplementing with it if I were you, which is why I am.
+Having said that, if you’re over 40, supplementing with NAD+ precursors such as nicotinamide riboside or nicotinamide mononucleotide may be a wise idea..

 A final approach, and one that can be used in combination with the 2 approaches above, is to inhibit CD38.
 There are a few substances that do this, including apigenin, quercetin, and fisetin(10).
 These polyphenols have a long safety track record so the only concern would be adequate bioavailability.